Skip to main content

 My SQL beginnings

-It was approx. 35 years ago (gosh, that long!?) when I first met SQL.
-Structured Query Language to those who might not be from that era or are not 100% sure of what I am talking about.
-It was during the labs at faculty when we went to IBM's training center (we didn't have the capacity at faculty at the time) in Radovljica, Slovenia, to learn and play with this (at least for me) new programming language.
-The language of the 4th generation, so they said.
-With its roots in boolean algebra and simple structure, we were told that this was almost the same as natural language (english of course.
-Who would thought one day you would use Slovenian language to query databases too!
-With all those SELECTs, FROMs, WHEREs, GROUP BYs, HAVINGs, ORDER BYs, etc. it actually sounded really cool and easy.
+It was approximately 35 years ago (gosh, that long!?) when I first encountered SQL—Structured Query Language, for those who might not be 100% sure what I am talking about.
+It happened during labs at faculty when we visited IBM's training center in Radovljica, Slovenia, to learn and experiment with this (at least for me) new programming language.
+They called it a 4th generation language.
+With its roots in Boolean algebra and simple structure, we were told that it was almost like natural language (English, of course—who would have thought one day you would use Slovenian to query databases?).
+With all those SELECTs, FROMs, WHEREs, GROUP BYs, HAVINGs, ORDER BYs, etc., it actually sounded really cool and easy.

 My Select AI beginnings

-The one that caught my attention was one of the latest Oracle's blogs **Introducing Select AI - Natural Language to SQL Generation on Autonomous Database**, written by Mark Hornick of Oracle, which is discussing the use of generative AI with Large Language Models (LLMs), such as ChatCPT, Cohere or Azure OpenAI Service with Oracle Autonomous Database.
+Fast forward to today, the other day I finally found some time to explore something different from my usual daily work.
+What caught my attention was one of the latest Oracle blogs: Introducing Select AI - Natural Language to SQL Generation on Autonomous Database.
+This blog discusses the use of generative AI with Large Language Models (LLMs) such as ChatGPT, Cohere, or Azure OpenAI Service integrated with Oracle Autonomous Database.

 Let's talk now

 Enough said.
-Let's try the simplest query of all and let's ask my database what is the total revenue recorded:
+Let's try the simplest query of all and ask my database: what is the total revenue recorded?

 select ai what is total revenue